 Posted on

-After a workplace injury, you can recover workers’ compensation.
-This covers your wages that were lost because the job injury and its impairments kept you away from work completely.
+After a workplace injury, you can recover workers’ compensation to cover your wages that were lost because the job injury and its impairments kept you away from work completely.

 These payments are often known as total disability benefits.
 They are often paid regularly, when you would normally have received a paycheck.
-In many states, they are equivalent to two-thirds (2/3rds) of your weekly wages before the accident, up to a certain limit.1
+In many states, they are equivalent to two-thirds (2/3rds) of your pre-injury weekly wages, up to a certain limit.2

 Your medical expenses are generally covered by the employer or the employer’s workers’ compensation insurer.
 However, in some cases, you will pay some medical expenses like co-payments.